mkoehnke/WKZombie/README.md

 ### Open a Website

+The returned Headless Action will load and return a HTML or JSON page for the specified URL.
 ```ruby
 func open<T : Page>(url: NSURL) -> Action<T>
 ```

+Optionally, a *PostAction* can be passed.
+It can be seen as a special wait/validation action, that will be performed after the page has finished loading.
+See [PostAction](#PostAction) for more information.

 ```ruby
 func open<T : Page>(then: PostAction)(url: NSURL) -> Action<T>